 - on the Committee’s oversight of enforcement matters including its oversight of the progress of current investigations on a quarterly basis;

 - on the FRC’s monitoring work at least two times a year; and

 - on the other matters reserved to and delegated to the Committee at least two times a year.

 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit.

 The Committee Chair shall make a statement in the FRC Annual Report about its activities including the frequency of, and attendance by members at, Committee meetings.

-The Committee shall review its own performance and terms of reference and the performance and terms of reference of the Monitoring Committee and the Case Management Committee from time to time and report to the Board and implement and/or recommend any necessary changes.
+The Committee shall review its own performance and terms of reference and report to the Board and implement and/or recommend any necessary changes.

 Approved by the FRC Board with effect from 1 January 2021.